Tax Reporting Statement

 Line 8 reports tax-exempt interest from individual securities, but not from mutual funds or other regulated investment companies.
 We report those tax-exempt interest dividends on Form 1099-DIV, as described above.
 In addition to your federal tax return, you may also be required to report this information on your state income tax return.

 Line 9 reports any applicable specified private activity bond interest.
 Specified private activity bond interest must be taken into account in computing the federal Alternative Minimum Tax (AMT).
 The tax-exempt interest reported on Line 8 includes this specified private activity bond interest, if any.
 For more information, see the IRS Instructions for Form 6251, Alternative Minimum Tax–Individuals.
-In addition to federal reporting, National Financial may be required to report all or a portion of your total exempt income to California or to other state tax authorities.
+In addition to federal reporting, National Financial may be required to report all or a portion of your total exempt income to California, Connecticut, Minnesota, or New York state tax authorities.

 Due to IRS reporting requirements governing widely held fixed investment trusts (WHFITs), for certain unit investment trusts or mortgage-backed securities distributing taxable interest, National Financial reports your prorated share of investment expenses in Line 5.
 Those expenses are also included in the interest reported in Line 1, because we are required to report your share of any unit investment trust or mortgage-backed security gross interest before expenses were subtracted.
 For this reason, the interest reported on the form may be higher than the amount that you actually received.
 In the same manner, we also include your prorated share of tax-exempt interest investment expenses in the amount reported in tax-exempt interest on Line 8.
 We provide details on those expenses in the Tax-Exempt Interest Investment Expenses section (shown if applicable) near the end of the supplemental section of your tax statement.
 Investment expenses may be deductible, subject to applicable limitations.
 For more information, see IRS Publication 550, Investment Income and Expenses (PDF), or consult your tax advisor.